Chart Color Schemes

 Residential development activity is lower than average in Ludmilla - The Narrows according to AreaSearch's national comparison of local real estate markets

-Ludmilla-The Narrows has had only one residential development approval in the past five years.
-Despite its established status, there has been virtually no new residential development in the area during this period.
+Ludmilla-The Narrows has seen one residential development approval in the past five years.
+Despite its established nature, there has been virtually no new residential development in the area during this period.
 This limited supply of new housing typically supports values for existing properties.

 Factors such as planning constraints or limited market activity may contribute to this trend.
 Compared to Greater Darwin, Ludmilla-The Narrows records significantly lower building activity, 91.0% below the regional average per person.
 This constrained new construction usually reinforces demand and pricing for existing properties in the area.
-Nationally, building activity is also lower, reflecting market maturity and possible development constraints.
+Nationally, building activity is also lower than expected, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development